 - Now restart your computer and navigate to the official Java website and download the latest version from there.
 Restart the computer again after the new installation and check if the error message is resolved.

-Minecraft is known to have crashes since a very long which is why the team even officially documented a dedicated page to tackle the issue and provide insight.
-Patches are released by the software developers to target any major bugs and improvements of the game.
+Minecraft is known to have the problem of crashes for a very long time which is why the development team has officially documented a dedicated page to tackle the issue and provide insights.
+Patches are released by the software developers to target any major bugs and improve the game.

 If you are holding back, it is highly recommended that you install the latest patch of the game from Minecraft’s official website.
-If you have a 32 bit launcher, you can even try searching for latest patches from within the launcher.
+If you have a 32-bit launcher, you can even try searching for the latest patches from within the launcher.

 Also, disable all types of modes installed inside the game.
 Mods are usually developed by third-party developers and may conflict with the smooth running of Minecraft itself.
-There are thousands of cases where when the game is unable to work with the mods, it crashes.
+There are thousands of cases where the game is reported to crash as a result of conflicting mods.

-Every application and game has temporary data stored in the computer to store the initial set of configurations and user information.
-This is called temporary because they can be changed by the system whenever you change any setting or user preference.
-It is possible that the temporary data of your game is corrupt or unusable.
+Every computer application and game has temporary data stored in the computer for the initial set of configurations and user information.
+This is called temporary because it can be changed by the system whenever you change any setting or user preference.
+The temporary data of your game may be corrupt or unusable.
 We can try deleting it and see if this fixes the crashing issue.
 Make sure that you are logged in as an administrator.